-The global obstetric code should be billed whenever one practitioner or practitioners of the same group provide all components of the patient’s obstetrical care, including; 4 or more antepartum visits, delivery and postpartum care.
+The global obstetric code should be billed whenever one practitioner or practitioners of the same group provides all components of the patient’s obstetrical care, including; 4 or more antepartum visits, delivery, and postpartum care.
 The number of antepartum visits may vary from patient to patient, however, if global OB care includes more than 3 antepartum visits, delivery, and postpartum care is provided; ALL pregnancy-related visits excluding inpatient hospital visits for complications of pregnancy should be billed under the global OB code.
 Individual E/M codes should NOT be billed to report pregnancy-related E/M visits.

 Some Of The OB-GYN Medical Billing Challenges Arise From The Childbirth Complications Are:

 For complications during childbirth, the trimester during which the complication occurs is part of the code selection in ICD-10-CM and the trimester should be documented.
 The number of weeks the patient is pregnant will determine the code selection.

 In ICD-10-CM, there is no longer the fifth digit classification for an episode of care that is used in ICD-9-CM.
 The trimester is included as part of the complete code description.

 Complications In Pregnancy Trimester